 ● No annual, transfer, or penalty fees

 Launched on August 20, 2019, the Apple Card was designed by Apple and developed by Goldman Sachs.
-While it's primarily designed to work with Apple Pay, Apple provides each customer with a physical, titanium card.
+While it's primarily designed to work with Apple Pay in the Apple Wallet app, Apple provides each customer with a physical titanium card.

 Goldman Sachs had stated that this was the "most successful credit card launch ever."
 Both Apple and Goldman Sachs have been pleased with the amount of consumer demand for the Apple credit card.